2002 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2002.
-The names not retired from this list were used again in the 2008 season.
 This was the same list used in the 1996 season, with the exception of the names Cristobal, Fay and Hanna, which replaced Cesar, Fran and Hortense respectively.
-The three new names were used for Atlantic storms for the first time.
+Each of the three new names was used for the first time in 2002.

-Beginning in 2002, subtropical cyclones were named from the standard predetermined naming list upon gaining gale-force winds.
-This was first demonstrated with Gustav, which originated as a subtropical cyclone and was named from the predetermined list before becoming tropical and intensifying into a hurricane.
+Beginning in 2002, subtropical cyclones were numbered and named following the same procedure as tropical cyclones.
+Gustav was the first subtropical system to be named under the new policy.

 Retirement

-On March 30, 2003, the World Meteorological Organization retired the names Isidore and Lili from its rotating Atlantic hurricane name lists due to the damage each caused.
+In the spring of 2003, the World Meteorological Organization retired the names Isidore and Lili from its rotating Atlantic hurricane name lists due to the damage each caused, and they will never be used again in the Atlantic basin.
 Those names were replaced with Ike and Laura for the 2008 season.

 Season effects

-The following table lists all of the storms that formed in the 2002 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2002 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2002 USD.